This sample program can be modified for virtual or in-person facilitation at a wide range of scales.

-To welcome participants to your event, you can start with an introduction to the evening.
-Let people know what activities or talks will be happening throughout the evening, and where they will be located.
-This is a great time to review the locations of facilities and any safety procedures or precautions you’d like your participants to take, including how to safely and politely use telescopes throughout the evening.
+If you are gathering at a physical site, this is a great time to review the locations of facilities and any safety procedures or precautions you’d like your participants to take, including how to safely and politely use telescopes throughout the evening.
+For a virtual event, this is a good time to establish your expectations for courteous engagement.

-Another important topic to discuss is what people should expect to see on the Moon that evening: What sorts of features are visible with the naked eye?
+Discuss what people should expect to see on the Moon that evening.
+What sorts of features are visible with the naked eye?
 Will any features (such as those along the terminator) be specifically highlighted during telescope observations?

 It is also important to let people know the kinds of things they will not be able to see through a telescope, such as landing sites or the Lunar Reconnaissance Orbiter.
 This is your chance to set up reasonable expectations for your audience.

-Depending on whether all of your participants are expected to arrive at once, or trickle in throughout the evening, you may want to repeat this talk later in the evening so that all guests get a chance to hear it.
+Depending on whether all of your participants are expected to arrive at once, or trickle in throughout the evening, you may want to highlight this information again later in the evening.

 Having one or more telescopes through which people can view the Moon enhances any International Observe the Moon Night event.
-Check with your local astronomy club to see whether their members can bring telescopes to your event and guide visitors through lunar and celestial observing.
-We suggest having different telescopes look at different lunar features, particularly for larger groups, so you don’t have to spend time adjusting the telescope.
+Check with your local astronomy club to see whether their members can bring (or livestream) telescopes to your event and guide visitors through lunar and celestial observing.
+We suggest having different telescopes or live feeds look at different lunar features, particularly for larger in-person groups, so you don’t have to spend time adjusting the telescope.

 If telescopes are not available, or if your event is in a location where telescopes would be hard to bring, binoculars are a great alternative.